tarkus/express-sendmail/README.md

-h1.Express Sendmail
+# Express Sendmail

-Basically a `nodemailer` wrapper, so you can use `res.sendmail` to send mail with template support
+Basically a `nodemailer` wrapper, enable you use `res.sendmail` to send mail with template support